I would pray until sleep came, begging God to deliver me. I cried out:

 100 things was a lot of things

-I looked in the mirror and words from boys in the past echoed: You’re fat.
+I looked in the mirror and elementary boy words from the many schools I'd transferred through, the pool, neighborhood, etc boys spoke in a Greek Chorus: You’re fat.

-Since prayer hadn't fixed it, then fasting would.
 Jesus said so.
 If I could control what I put into my mouth, then Jesus could deliver me.
 Jesus would heal me.
 My sin wouldn't keep him away anymore.
 I spent the next 7 years controlling every thing I put in my mouth to keep my safe number of 98 lbs.
-When life became too chaotic, a blissful peace of a fast would bring me peaceful sanity.
+When life became too chaotic, a blissful peace of a Fast would bring me peaceful sanity.
 I lived a lie of control and contrition: a false submission to God.

 Fear of losing control